beanbag-code/OpenVR/README.md

 Hey all!
-Wecome to the OpenVR project.
+Welcome to the OpenVR project.
-The goal of this project was to make a custom Vr headset and allow it to work with X-Plane 12 on MacOS.
+The goal of this project was to make a custom VR headset and allow it to work with X-Plane 12 on MacOS.
 Very specific, I know.

 Before we begin I will give you a overveiw of the structure of this project.